 As a registered patent attorney, Niq has experience prosecuting electrical and mechanical patents as well as a variety of other patents, copyrights, and trademarks.

-Niq graduated from the University of Kansas in 2013, receiving his B.S. in Engineering, specializing in Electrical Engineering.
+Niq graduated from the University of Kansas in 2013, receiving his B.S. in Engineering, specialized in Electrical.
 Prior to law school, Niq gained practical and professional experience working as an engineer in Kansas City for two years.

 In 2017, Niq received his J.D. from The University of Kansas School of Law.
 During law school, Niq served as Research Assistant to Professor Andrew Torrance and Professor Mike Kautsch.
 He served on the Kansas Journal of Law & Public Policy and wrote an article on autonomous vehicles, Copyright & Patents: the right path to drive out hackers.
 Niq also wrote a student note on Post Grant Proceedings called The not so inevitable shift from litigation.
 Additionally, Niq wrote a paper on the Digital Millennium Copyright Act - DMCA Smakdown – Take it Down Because I Said So! - which was presented at the 30th Annual Media & the Law Seminar in Kansas City, Missouri.